FirmReBugger/FirmReBugger/README.md

 ![alt text](job_manager.png)

-#### Recommended Workflow
+### Recommended Workflow

-1. Launch the web application by following the instructions provided above.
+1. Launch the web application by following the instructions provided above. e.g. `uv run frb app`

 2. Navigate to the **Job Manager** tab to configure and schedule fuzzing jobs.

 3. If auto-triaging is enabled, the backend scheduler will automatically queue triaging jobs once fuzzing completes.
 Otherwise, you can manually start triaging from the **Finished Jobs** section.

-4. Open the **Report** tab to analyze results and visualize the outcomes.
+4. Once triaging jobs are completed, go to the **Report** tab to configure, analyze and visualize the outcomes.

 ### Workflow CLI